MathewAlfrenn/Personal-Python-Project/README.md

 email : malfr102@uottawa.ca

 short description :
-this repo will containn my rpg python game.
+this repo will contain some of my python game.